ms609/Quartet/cran-comments.md

 * R-hub, with `check_rhub(platforms = platforms())`

-  * Installation failed with PREPERROR on rhub/ubuntu-gcc-release and rhub/fedora-clang-devel, on account of failures to install a required dependency (`phangorn`).
-This seems to be an issue outside of my control; the Debian rhub installation reports success.
+  * Installation failed with PREPERROR on rhub/ubuntu-gcc-release and rhub/fedora-clang-devel (and other platforms), on account of failures to install a required dependency (`phangorn`).
+    This seems to be an issue outside of my control.
+  * Installation failed with ERROR on x86_64-pc-linux-gnu:
+    > "there is no package called `lattice`"
+    The failure to install the dependency `lattice` seems to be outwith my control.

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There was one NOTE:

- > Days since last update: 5
+ > Days since last update: 6

-This release comes soon after the release of v1.0.0 on 2019-01-16, which failed certain CRAN package checks -- Brian Ripley requested that these be fixed immediately.
-After following Prof. Ripley's suggestions and testing the errant platforms using `check_rhub`, it appears that the issues have been resolved.
+This release comes on the heels of v1.0.0 on 2019-01-16, which failed certain CRAN package checks -- Brian Ripley requested that these be fixed immediately and kindly proposed some suggestions for how portability could be improved.
+After implementing these and testing the relevant platforms using `check_rhub`, I believe that the issues have been resolved.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.